 Women liked when they learned more about why the man was wearing the jewelry.
 The jewelry’s uniqueness comes from the connection to the piece.

-Her eyes twinkle when she learns that he wears that necklace because it was given as a gift from a grandfather who has passed.
+Her eyes twinkle when she learns that he wears that necklace because it was given as one of the groomsmen gifts by Urban Designer from a grandfather who has passed.
 Or, when she learns that his bracelet is from a small village he visited on vacation that led to a change in his lifestyle.
 Or that he is passionate about something… like wine, and wears a ring made from a wine barrel :).

 Getting to the story about the jewelry is the fun part.
 Having a piece of jewelry that is both non-flashy but catches the attention of a woman is something that is rarely achieved.